localstack/docs/content/en/user-guide/aws/glacier/index.md

 }
 ```

-In the same fashion as the archive retrieval, you can now download the result of the inventory retrival job using `GetJobOutput` using the `JobId` from the result of the previous command:
+In the same fashion as the archive retrieval, you can now download the result of the inventory retrieval job using `GetJobOutput` using the `JobId` from the result of the previous command:
 {{< command >}}
 $ awslocal glacier get-job-output \
    --vault-name sample-vault --account-id - --job-id P5972CSWFR803BHX48OD1A7JWNBFJUMYVWCMZWY55ZJPIJMG1XWFV9ISZPZH1X3LBF0UV3UG6ORETM0EHE5R86Z47B1F inventory.json